OCCC Academic Services

 Resources to help you prepare for the placement test:

 Math Practice Tests and Tips at Johnson County Community College website

 Please plan on arriving 20 to 30 minutes early.
 The test fee is $15.
 Occasionally it is necessary and/or beneficial for students to retest in a specific subject area.
 The fee for each retest in each subject area is $5.
 The testing/retesting fee may be paid prior to testing.
-Please bring your receipt, photo identification and Social Security number to the test session.
+Please bring your receipt and photo identification to the test session.
 Valid photo identification is needed in order to receive test scores.
-A Social Security number is necessary if the student wishes to apply for financial aid.
 For testing in Newport, please schedule your test date and time by calling 541-867-8501 or 541-867-8505.
 For testing in Lincoln City, please call 541-996-6222.